 I. To measure and compare homeostatic cytokines and immunophenotypes in the peripheral blood after infusion with ATLCAR.CD30 with either bendamustine and fludarabine or cyclophosphamide and fludarabine lymphodepletion.

 II.
 To measure and compare changes in the tumor microenvironment before and after ATLCAR.CD30 infusion.

 III.
 To determine potential correlation between CAR T cell behavior and the integration location of CAR.CD30.

 IV.
 To measure patient-reported symptoms at baseline and over time in subjects with relapsed/refractory CD30+ peripheral T cell lymphoma receiving ATLCAR.CD30.

-Patients receive bendamustine intravenously (IV) daily and fludarabine IV daily for 3 days, followed by ATLCAR.CD30 IV over 5-10 minutes 2-14 days later.
-After 8 weeks-6 months, patients then receive cyclophosphamide IV daily and fludarabine IV daily for 3 days, followed by a second dose of ATLCAR.CD30 IV over 5-10 minutes 2-14 days later.
+Patients receive bendamustine intravenously (IV) over 1 hour daily and fludarabine over 30 minutes IV daily for 3 days, followed by ATLCAR.CD30 IV over 5-10 minutes 2-14 days later.
+After 8 weeks-6 months, patients then receive cyclophosphamide IV daily and fludarabine IV over 30 minutes daily for 3 days, followed by a second dose of ATLCAR.CD30 IV over 5-10 minutes 2-14 days later.